 Graduation is a basic requirement for applying to an investment bank.
 Your chances increase if you pass out from a top university in your country.
 If you are in the USA, graduation from Wharton, MIT, etc., will increase your chances.
 If you are in Europe, target the London School of Economics, Imperial College, etc., for graduation.
 Even though investment bankers come from all fields, it goes without saying that a bachelor’s in finance degree will always be preferred over a bachelor’s in philosophy.

-Master’s program in Related Field from Top University in your Country
+Master’s Program in Related Field

 This is the stage where investment banks become a little more selective.
 They will not hire someone with an MA in writing for their core investment banking functions.
 If you are considering a master’s program to get a breakthrough in investment banking, then it is good to go for specialization in subjects such as finance, mathematics, economics, etc. Again it is good to pass out from a top-tier university in your country.
 This is not necessary, but it will make the path easier for you.

-MBA from a Top Business School in the World
+MBA from a Top Business School

 If you are thinking of an MBA to break into investment banking, chances are you already have a few years of work experience behind you, and you are getting an MBA to change careers.
 This is the most difficult method.
 The competition is cutthroat, and investment banks only hire from top universities in the world.
 So if you want to get into Goldman Sachs, first, you better get an MBA from Insead or Wharton or the likes.
-It is not impossible to get a job in an investment bank through an MBA from a tier two university, but your choices would be limited.
+It is not impossible to get a job in an investment bank through an MBA from a tier-two university, but your choices would be limited.
 You might get into a second-tier investment bank and will have to work your way up from there.

 Also, one must consider that MBA from a top university can cost up to a quarter of a million dollars plus the opportunity cost of not being able to work during the term of your MBA.
 It is a huge investment, and like all investments, it is good to do a cost-benefit analysis before taking this plunge.